Should the Timing of Inspections be Predictable?: Model

 \subsection{Principal's problem}

 The principal commits to a dynamic, stochastic inspection policy.
-Formally, an inspection policy is a collection $\mathbf{T} = (T_n)_{n=1}^{\infty}$ of random variables satisfying $0 < T_1 < T_2 < \cdots$.
-The $n$-th inspection is conducted at (random) time $T_n$ if the project has not already ended.
+Formally, an inspection policy is a sequence $\mathbf{T} = (T_n)_{n=1}^{\infty}$ of random variables satisfying $0 < T_1 < T_2 < \cdots$.
+The $n$-th inspection is conducted at (random) time $T_n$ if and only if the project has not ended by time $T_n$.
+Whenever the agent fails an inspection, the project is terminated immediately.
+The interpretation of this termination policy is as follows.
+Because failing an inspection occurs only off path, it is optimal for the principal to impose the maximal punishment on the agent.
+Immediate termination is indeed the maximal punishment for the agent under \cref{as:nontrivial}, which we impose below.

-Technically, the principal also commits to the timing of project termination, but the optimal termination policy is clear.
-In order to induce work until a breakthrough, the principal cannot terminate the project on-path.
-In the off-path event that the agent fails an inspection, it is optimal for the principal to immediately terminate the project, imposing the maximal punishment on the agent.
-Below, we refer to the inspection policy only, with the understanding that each inspection policy is combined with the optimal termination policy.

-Given an inspection policy $\mathbf{T}$, the agent chooses an action process $A = (A_t)_{t \geq 0}$ with right-continuous paths that is adapted to $\mathbf{T}$.\footnote{Formally, $A$ is adapted to the natural filtration generated by the counting process $N_t = \# \{ n: T_n \leq t\}$ associated with $\mathbf{T}$.} That is, the agent takes action $A_t$ at time $t$, provided that the project has not yet ended.
-The principal chooses an inspection policy $\mathbf{T}$ to minimize the expected inspection cost, subject to the constraint that it is a best response for the agent to work until a breakthrough, i.e., to choose $A_t = 1$ for all $t$.
+Given an inspection policy $\mathbf{T}$, the agent chooses an action process $A = (A_t)_{t \geq 0}$ adapted to $\mathbf{T}$ with right-continuous paths.\footnote{Formally, $A$ is adapted to the natural filtration generated by the counting process $N_t = |\{ n: T_n \leq t\}|$ associated with $\mathbf{T}$. } At each time $t$ during the project, the agent takes action $A_t$.
+The principal chooses an inspection policy $\mathbf{T}$ to minimize the expected inspection cost, subject to the constraint that it is a best response for the agent to work continuously until the end of the project, i.e., to choose $A_t = 1$ for all $t$.
 Denote this action process by $A = \mathbf{1}$.